coderefinery/git-intro/content/sharing.md

 # How to turn your project to a Git repo and share it

 :::{objectives}
-- Turn our own coding project (small or large) into a Git repository.
+- Turn our own coding project (small or large, finished or unfinished) into a Git repository.
 - Be able to share a repository on the web to have a backup or so that others can reuse and collaborate.
 :::